Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1445-1545

 The nuclear power industry faces unique challenges with multinational workforces.
-One on hand, embracing the diversity and multi-cultural teams can lead to dynamic and inclusive organizational environments.
-Though, on the other hand, this diversity can also amplify differences in security awareness, culture, vetting, and qualifications.
+On one hand, embracing diversity and multicultural teams can lead to dynamic and inclusive organizational environments.
+However, diversity can also amplify differences in security awareness, culture, vetting, and qualifications.
 To broadly address these differences and create baseline levels of security, a Nuclear Security Culture exercise addressed these concerns.
-The exercise identified unique cultural dimensions associated with nations and will combine with the core components with a strong Nuclear Security Culture.
+The exercise identified unique cultural dimensions associated with nations and combined core components with a strong Nuclear Security Culture.

 1445-1545